ansys/pysam-sysml2/examples/README.md

 - `weight-bike.py` – Calculate the total weight of a bike.
 - `simplified-sam-project.py` – Show a simpler way to interact with SAM SysML2 Projects.

-## 🛠️ Importing an XMI Model into SAM Editor
+## 🛠️ Importing an XMI Model into SAM editor

-1. Open the SAM Editor in your browser.
+1. Open the SAM editor in your browser.
 2. Select your organization (e.g., `MyOrga`).
 3. Click on `New Project` → `SysML V2` → `Import File`.
 4. In the `File to import` input, click `Choose File` and select the desired `.xmi` file.